momocow/webpack-userscript/README.md

   > `.meta.js` is used for update check containing headers only.
 - Properly track files in watch mode
   > Including external header files and package.json.
+- Helper mode to integrate with Webpack Dev Server and TamperMonkey.
+  > Additionally ouput proxy scripts along with main userscripts, which looks similar with `*.meta.js` but with additional `@require` meta field to include the main userscript, then you can set your TamperMonkey not to cache external files.
+It's useful when the script is under development.

 ## Installation
 ```bash